ByAUJay

 4. Cryptographic Operations

-Weak cryptography or implementation flaws in key management can lead to:
+Weak cryptography or issues with key management can result in:

 - Key leakage